17 Things Women Do That Destroy Their Marriage

 Things Women do That Destroy Their Marriage

-Most woman want happily ever after, but sometimes the little things they do in their relationships, some of which they are not even aware are not acceptable to their partners, can cause irreparable harm to their marriage.
+Most woman want happily ever after, but sometimes some of the things they do are not acceptable to their partners, and cause irreparable harm to their marriage.
 It is important to remember that the main goal of marriage is happiness.
-Hostile environment can make everyone uncomfortable and destroy your marriage.
 Happy marriage is the responsibility of both partners but women particularly have the power to make a home, or break it because they are more emotional.
 Therefore there are certain things that women can keep in check from their end, to ensure that they do not ruin their relationships.
 Here are some of the things that women do, which can destroy their marriage.

 Women are adept at brandishing the sharpest words in order to shame, demean and belittle their men.
 Do not resort to name calling, hitting, spitting, breaking dishes, or anything else when you lose your temper.
 Although men are stronger physically, women have the advantage when it comes to verbal attack.
 On the average, women speak nearly three times more than men.
 Women are talkers and have learned how to use words more effectively.
 The noble woman uses her words to build the people around her, not to tear them down.
 All the apologies in the world will never take back the sting of your angry words, once you have unleashed them on your hapless husband.
 Rather than use your words as a weapon, use them as a healing balm to comfort, encourage and uplift your husband.

 The wife and husband are supposed to be a team